cloudposse/terraform-yaml-stack-config/README.md

 ## Introduction

-The module accepts paths to local and remote YAML configuration template files and converts the templates into Terraform lists and maps for consumption in other Terraform modules.
+The module accepts the following:

+- Paths to local and remote YAML configuration template files for [Terraform](https://www.terraform.io/) and [helmfile](https://github.com/roboll/helmfile) stacks
-The module can accept a map of parameters for interpolation within the YAML config templates.
+- Map of parameters for interpolation within the YAML config templates (optional)
+- Component type (`terraform` or `helmfile`) for which to return configurations
+- Component name for which to return the configurations (deep merged variables and Terraform backend attributes)

-The module also supports a top-level `import` attribute in map configuration templates, which will include the file and perform a deep merge.
+The module supports a top-level `import` attribute in  YAML configuration templates, which will include the files and perform deep merging.
-Up to 10 levels of imports hierarchy are supported, and all imported maps are deep merged into a final configuration map.
+Up to 10 levels of imports are supported, and all imported maps are deep merged into a final stack configuration map.

 For example, if you have a config file like this (e.g. `myconfig.yaml`):